ArtemIyX/ReplicatedObjectUnreal/README.md

   virtual bool IsSupportedForNetworking() const override { return true; }
 }
 ```
 - Create a UPROPERTY variable with a pointer to your object.
-Create an object of your class.
 ```C++
 class YOUR_API AMyActor : public AActor {
 public: